Dr Callum Osler

-I am involved in teaching, student supervision and research within the Sport, Outdoor and Exercise Science discipline area.
-I teach mainly physiology.
-I also provide supervision to a number of undergraduate and postgraduate students.
+I am involved in teaching, student supervision and research within the Sport, Outdoor and Exercise Science area.
+I teach mainly physiology and also provide supervision to a number of undergraduate and postgraduate students.
 My research has primarily focused on understanding the control of human balance.

-- Negotiated module in sport and exercise (Level 7, module leader)
+- Advanced sport and exercise physiology (Level 7, Module Leader)

 My main research interests lie within the field of human balance control.